makaroszkaa/courier_speed/README.md

 outliers.
 This is done so that the model is as accurate as possible, otherwise outliers can adversely affect accuracy models.

-When studying factorial variables, the columns 'dele' and 'speed' potentially outliers arising from incorrect data can be detected.
+When studying factorial variables, the columns `dele` and `speed` potentially outliers arising from incorrect data can be detected.
 Finding them will be supported by mathematical methods and visualization.

+Open the finished file from the first part.
+The file is located at the [link].
+Identify emissions with the help of *Identifying Outliers with Interquartile Range (IQR)* (interquartile range).
+This method is represented by the formula `IQR = Q3 - Q1`.
+The interquartile range shows how the data is distributed relative to the median.
+It is less susceptible to outliers than the range, and therefore may be more useful.